 Matt Cornell is an award-winning choreographer and composer based in the Asia Pacific, working to ask better questions.
 His career interrogates how we embody systems – social, cultural, political, or technological – and in turn how these systems embody us by forming communities and informing identities.
 His work takes multiple forms including dancing, performance, sound composition, writing, podcasting, and curation, in varying contexts including in theatres, galleries, public spaces, and online.
 Across these radically different contexts is the core effort of creating spaces, events, and experiences through which we can gather, to share something which might give rise to new ways to know ourselves and each other and the stories we tell ourselves.
 That we may get better at living together.

 KAREN STEAINS, FINANCIAL CONSULTANT

-Karen manages Critical Path’s financial reporting, and advises on all matters related.
+Karen manages Critical Path’s financial reporting and advises on all matters related.
 She is administrator and CFO at Synergy & Taikoz Ltd as well as a professional photographer.

-RAGHAV HANDA, ARTIST REPRESENTATIVE
+Azzam Mohamed, ARTIST REPRESENTATIVE

-SARAH-VYNE VASSALLO, ARTIST REPRESENTATIVE
+lee-anne Litton, ARTIST REPRESENTATIVE

 Lee-Anne Litton is a NSW based performance maker, physical performer and collaborator originally from Mandurah, Western Australia who has created and performed in works within the realms of dance, circus and physical theatre.
 Lee-Anne’s curiosity in the line between aerial performance and dance theatre, is also influenced by her strong investigation and passion for Contact Improvisation.
 Lee-Anne is passionate about the framework of interdisciplinary thinking and creativity in regards to the challenge of climate and social change.

 Your donation supports independent dance artists in Australia

 Darling Point (Rushcutters Bay), Sydney